R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Noisy Speech Recognition}

-This section evaluates \proposed~with a noisy ASR task.
-We follow the SUPERB ASR task setup with the CHiME-4 corpus~\citep{vincent2017chime4} to evaluate the models in more realistic noisy recordings.
-Appendix~\ref{subsec:app-impl-asr} describes the experiment's details.
-As shown in the right columns of Table~\ref{tab:pr-asr}, the proposed~\proposed~outperforms low-resource baselines. \proposed~produces good results on CHiME-4 but is still worse than Robust data2vec because Robust data2vec is trained with a significantly higher budget.
-Furthermore, we set Whisper Base and Small as toplines since they demonstrate robustness via large-scale weakly-supervised learning~\citep{radford2022whisper}. \proposed~successfully narrows the gap between WavLM and the Whisper toplines by 80\%~(Base) and 61\%~(Small).
-Combining phoneme and speech recognition findings, \proposed~efficiently improves pre-trained SSL models in capturing robust content representations.
+This section assesses R-Spin with a noisy ASR task.
+We adopt the SUPERB ASR setup with the CHiME-4 corpus~\citep{vincent2017chime4} to evaluate the models in more realistic noisy recordings~(Appendix~\ref{subsec:app-impl-asr}).
+The results in the right columns of Table~\ref{tab:pr-asr} reveal that R-Spin surpasses low-budget baseline models.
+While R-Spin demonstrates commendable performance on CHiME-4, this method falls short compared to Robust data2vec, which benefits from training with a substantially higher budget.
+Furthermore, we set Whisper Base and Small as toplines due to their robustness demonstrated through large-scale weakly-supervised learning~\citep{radford2022whisper}.
+R-Spin successfully mitigates the performance gap between WavLM and the Whisper toplines by over 60\%.
+Combining phoneme and speech recognition findings, we conclude that R-Spin effectively enhances pre-trained SSL models in capturing robust content representations.